Executive Summary

 High

-Kernel-access architecture (Ring 0) determined magnitude—8.5M device crashes vs. contained application crash
+Kernel-access architecture (Ring 0) determined the magnitude: 8.5M device crashes vs. contained application crash

 Key Evidence